frechele/ITE4065/project3/README.md

 Since that value is accessed only from the epoch manager thread, there is no problem that may exist in a direct method.

 ![garbage length](resource/garbage_size.png)
-Figure2) Boxplot of garbage length according to writer ratio.
+Figure 2) Boxplot of garbage length according to writer ratio.

 In Figure2, there is a correlation between garbage length and writer ratio.
 The Pearson correlation coefficient between them is about 0.34.